 Dr. Hough is a Senior Lecturer in Exercise Physiology.
 He is Module Leader for Applied Sport and Exercise Physiology and has experience in teaching in the areas of exercise physiology; endocrinology and environmental physiology.

+Dr. Hough is a member of the Sport, Health and Performance Enhancement Centre.
 Since completing his PhD he has continued to focus on the impact of stress on the endocrine and immune systems.
-Specifically his research focuses on the impact of stress on the hypothalamic pituitary adrenal (HPA) axis and on a number of the appetite regulating hormones.
+Specifically, his research focuses on the impact of stress on the hypothalamic pituitary adrenal (HPA) and hypothalamic pituitary gonadal axes and on a number of the appetite regulating hormones.
+He also focuses on the impact that chronic exercise stress has on specific human immune cells (T-cells and dendritic cells).

 Opportunities to carry out postgraduate work exist and further information may be obtained from the NTU Doctoral School.